wp-plugins/dashboard-feed-widget/readme.txt

 == Frequently Asked Questions ==

-= Does the Dashboard Feed Widget plugin also work on WordPress Multisite? = For now it doesn't for reasons I do not know yet, but I'm looking into.
-If you want to use something similar for WordPress Multisite, you can download the [Multisite Dashboard Feed Widget](http://wordpress.org/extend/plugins/multisite-dashboard-feed-widget/) that I developed a while back and which is also compatible with the latest version of WordPress.
+= Does the SO Dashboard Feed Widget plugin also work on WordPress Multisite? = For now it doesn't for reasons I do not know yet, but I'm looking into.
+If you want to use something similar for WordPress Multisite, you can download the [SO Multisite Dashboard Feed Widget](http://wordpress.org/plugins/multisite-dashboard-feed-widget/) that I developed a while back and which is also compatible with the latest version of WordPress.

 == Screenshots ==